-We did not have any off-balance sheet arrangements in 2020, 2019, or the three months ended March 31, 2021.
+We did not have any off-balance sheet arrangements in 2020 or 2019.

 Quantitative and qualitative disclosures about market risk

 Market risk represents the risk of loss that may impact our financial position due to adverse changes in market prices and rates.
 Our market risk exposure is primarily a result of fluctuations in foreign currency exchange rates and interest rates.